Loading please wait

 In this sentence, the author doesn't want the reader to know who is pushing open the door.

-Now, let's put all this revision into practice.
+Now, let's put all this revision into practice and answer some questions!

 What is EdPlace?